vitorpiovezam/rdi-test/README.md

 Tiny webapp for a restaurant menu.
 With a view categorized for the client and a backoffice view for the restaraunt update with new dishes.

+**Tech Stack**
-Angular 14 webapp
+ - Angular 14 webapp
-Serverless project running offline with NodeJS
+ - Serverless project running offline with NodeJS and DynamoDB

 ## Requirements